Emily is the illustrator of our stunning designs at Born Hybrid, and Ashley is in charge of logistics, but what...

 3. For every T-shirt sold, Born Hybrid funds the purchase of 20 metres squared of habitat to create permanently protected nature reserves.

 We have our eyes firmly focussed on the future and have set our sights on expanding our product range.
-Check out our current Kickstarter project.
+Check out our first eco friendly Kickstarter project.

 Cora Ball Microfiber Catching Laundry Ball